akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 If a product value required in an operation is empty, or if a division by zero occurs, the product won't be updated.

-**round_with_decimals** (optional): round the final result of the operation(s) with the given number of decimals
+**round_precision** (optional): round the final result of the operation(s)

-If this parameter is not specified or if the value is null, no round is done on the result.
+If this parameter is not specified or if the value is null, no round will be done on the final result.
+The round precision can be:

+- a positive number: it represents the number of decimals to keep
+- 0: rounded with no decimal
+- a negative number: the rounding will occur before the decimal point (example with precision of `-1`: `81` becomes `80`, with precision of `-2`: `81` becomes `100`)

 If the destination attribute does not allow decimals, the action can be applied only when the result is an integer.
-This behavior can be changed by setting up the *round_with_decimals* to `0`: the result will be rounded and the action will be applied.
+This behavior can be changed by setting up the *round_precision* to 0: the result will be rounded and the action will be applied.

 .. tip::